mnemnion/JLpeg.jl/Plans.md

 ### Relabeling Bytecode

+Status: this is almost entirely pointless. `OpNoOp` shows up almost entirely (entirely?) in places which the code can't reach anyway.

 At some point I intend to add serializing of bytecode, just a (versioned!!) minimal string form which allows a zero-logic construction of a Grammar.
+Precompilation admittedly makes this less compelling...
 That would be a good time to remove NoOps, which get left around by various optimizations.
 There's a reason every instruction set in existence has them, but it's aesthetically unsatisfying to leave them in.

 It isn't the only or even the best reason to want to relabel the bytecode, which can be done in one pass as follows: We initialize an `Option{Int16,missing}` Vector the